dmyersturnbull/suretime/README.md

 (both Unix and Windows), so it yields different results on different platforms.
 In contrast, suretime is platform-invariant and a little more precise (e.g. by considering territories), but will fail to map the local system zone more often than tzlocal.
+Suretime also has useful model classes and is *much* faster.
-If you don’t need the platform-invariance, combine both for the best results.
+If you don’t need the platform-invariance, combine both for the best results (refer to the last section of the example).

 Timestamps are resolved as accurately as the system permits.
 Downloads and caches an up-to-date timezone name map if necessary.